HareshNasit/Moviegram/README.md

 * When a user searches for any movies or navigates to a movie's page the user is also showed the reviews written by other people about the movie.
 * The logged in users have an option of viewing all the reviews in the database.
 That is, a person can view the reviews written by every other person on the database via the global news feed.
 * The reviews could get a lot of comments by other users which could occupy a lot of real estate.
 We have implemented floating models which display all the comments on a review to overcome the issue.
+* Any review that has a spoiler also shows a spoiler warning on top of the review as an alert to other readers that this review contains spoilers.
+The spoiler value of the review is set when the user clicks a spoiler checkbox in the add review page to note that their review contains spoilers.

 ## How to use: